makeabilitylab/physcomp/electronics/variable-resistors.md

 ### Prototype circuit in Tinkercad Circuits

 We'd like you to prototype two potentiometer-based LED circuits in Tinkercad Circuits: the first **without** a breadboard and the second **with** a breadboard.
 If you'd like, you can include a ammeter and voltmeter showing how the current and voltage drops change as you rotate the potentiometer knob.
 Here are two possible examples of potentiometer-based LED circuit.
 Make sure both the pictorial representations and circuit schematics make sense.
+Remember, we are only using **two** of the **three** legs of the potentiometer.

 ![](assets/images/BreadboardingPotentiometerAsTwoTerminalVariableResistorWithLED_ByJonFroehlich.png)
 **Figure.** An example of how to hook up a potentiometer as a variable resistor with a breadboard.
 Many other possible functionally equivalent circuits exist.
 Image made in [Fritzing](http://fritzing.org/) and PowerPoint.